illinois-cs241/broadway-on-demand/README.md

 # Broadway on Demand

+### Developer Setup (Docker Compose)

+- Copy `dev/dev_config.py` to repo root as `config.py`
+- Run `docker compose up`.
+Server runs at `localhost:3000` by default.
+This can be changed in the docker compose file.
+- To log in, navigate to <http://localhost:5000/on-demand/login/>.
+You can login as any user.
+In the test database there are three users:
+    - student (student of the test course)
+    - non-admin (a staff, but not an admin of the test course)
+    - admin (staff and admin of the test course)

 ### Developer setup

 - Install and start [MongoDB Server](https://www.mongodb.com/download-center/community).
 To ensure that MongoDB is running, run `mongo`.